Portrait of a Grateful Patient

 “I’m happy to be playing and pretty much pain-free — although I’m still a little frustrated because right now it’s a struggle for me to compete at the same level with the other guys I used to compete with,” Beckwith says.
 “I am coming back from an injury, so I need to continue working on my fitness and who knows, I might get back there.
 I’m trying to play myself into shape.”

-Tennis became a major focus for Beckwith in college, where he played No. 1, No. 2 and No. 3 singles & No. 1 doubles on a team ranked 10th in the nation in Division II.
-He continued playing regularly and into his 40s and was one of the few Californians his age playing competitive open-level tennis.
-Beckwith’s long string of accomplishments included a top ranking in Northern California men’s 35s & 40s categories, along with a No. 4 ranking in the open division.
+Tennis became a major focus for Beckwith in college, where he played No. 1, No. 2 and No. 3 singles as well as No. 1 doubles on a team ranked 10th in the nation in Division II.
+He continued playing regularly and was one of the few Californians his age playing competitive open-level tennis.
+Beckwith’s long string of accomplishments included a top ranking in Northern California men’s 35s and 40s categories, along with a No. 4 ranking in the open division.

 With the pain interrupting his sleep and affecting his walking, in 2009 he underwent an arthroscopic “cleanout” procedure.